mikenewbuild/mikefallows/posts/refactoring-a-shopify-upsell-widget-to-a-custom-element.md

 description: Often shop owners want the ability to offer a small upsell that can be easily added to an order.
 tags:
-- Web Components
+- web components
-- Shopify
+- shopify

 ---
 Clients often ask me for a good way to upsell a product at the point of purchase.
 A good example might be a florist wanting to sell a vase with a bouquet.
 The main product they're selling is the bouquet, but it's probable that the customer may also like to add a vase to their order at the same time.